169 Marlborough

 169 Marlborough is located on the north side of Marlborough, between Dartmouth and Exeter, with 167 Marlborough to the east and 171 Marlborough to the west.

-169 Marlborough was originally one of a pair of symmetrical houses (167-169 Marlborough) built in 1878, each three stories high (plus the basement level), with mansard roofs at the third floor, one story shorter than 171 Marlborough to the west.
-The two houses were designed by different architects and built by different builders, and over the years have been significantly altered.
-169 Marlborough was remodeled first, in 1916, to remove the mansard roof on the third story, add a full fourth story, and add a partial fifth story at the rear.
-167 Marlborough was remodeled in 1929 to expand the third story by eliminating the mansard roof and expanding an existing partial fourth story at the rear.
-It was further remodeled in 1980 to add a fourth story in the front and center of the house (connecting with the existing partial fourth story in the rear), with a new mansard roof in the front.
+169 Marlborough was remodeled first, in 1916, to expand the third story by eliminating the mansard roof and add a full fourth story and a partial fifth story at the rear.
+167 Marlborough was remodeled in 1929 to expand the third floor by eliminating the mansard roof and to expand the existing partial fourth story in the rear.
+It was further remodeled in 1980 to expand the partial fourth story to be a full story with a mansard roof in the front, and to add a rear addition with decks.

 Hannah Shaw purchased the 27 foot wide lot for 169 Marlborough on June 15, 1878, from Henry Lee.
 It was composed of a 24 foot parcel to the west, part of a 50 foot wide lot he had purchased from the Commonwealth of Massachusetts on April 25, 1871, and a 3 foot wide parcel at the east, part of a 30 foot wide lot he had purchased from Eben D. Jordan on May 1, 1871.
 The lot purchased from Eben D. Jordan was the western portion of a 100 foot wide lot he had acquired from William Thomas on March 9, 1870.
 William Thomas had acquired the lot on November 2, 1869, from the Commonwealth of Massachusetts.